Tweens community hub

 Get involved

 - Tween Advisory Group is for kids in grades 5 to 7 who want to make an impact in the library!
-We meet on select Tuesdays 3:30 – 4:30 p.m. to plan fun events and hang out with friends.
-Registration opens Sept.
-3 at 9 a.m.!
-Register here.
+We meet on the first Tuesday of the month from 3:30 – 4:30 p.m. to plan fun events and hang out with friends.
+Register for TWAG.
+Registration closes Jan.
+31.

 - Tween book bundles!
 Want the library to pick your next favourite read?
 Fill out our Tween book bundle form and we'll bundle up to 5 books, especially for you.